IanMcMahon101/web_app_terraform/README.md

 # web_app_terraform

+## Assumptions:
+- you have an admin IAM user stored in /.aws credentials file that has cross account access to all enterprise accounts
+- there are roles in all accounts in which this user can assume

+In the providers.tf file on the root of this module you can specify which account and role you want to assume, so that you can run this module on any account you should choose

 **NOTE:** *normally I would use variable validation, but this is also not yet available in TF 12*

 ## VPC Module